sobkulir/fprime-zephyr-app/QemuMinimal/README.md

 sudo fprime-gds --uart-device /dev/pts/X --uart-baud 115200 --dictionary build-artifacts/zephyr/QemuMinimal/dict/QemuMinimalTopologyAppDictionary.xml -n --comm-adapter uart
 ```

-Now, open `localhost:5000` in your browser and you should be able to send no-op commands (yay), see that the connection is alive.
+Now, open `localhost:5000` in your browser and you should be able to send no-op commands (yay), see that the connection is alive in the upper right corner of the GDS..